build-on-aws/content/tutorials/refactor-spaces-copilot-cli/index.md

 ### What is Amazon ECS?

 Amazon Elastic Container Service (Amazon ECS) is a fully managed container orchestration service that simplifies your deployment, management, and scaling of containerized applications.
-Amazon ECS will launch, monitor, and scale your application across flexible compute options with automatic integrations to other supporting services that your application needs.
+Amazon ECS will launch, monitor, and scale your application across flexible compute options with automatic integrations to other supporting AWS offerings that your application needs.
 Amazon ECS supports Docker containers.
 With API calls, you can launch and stop Docker-enabled applications, query the complete state of your cluster, and access many familiar features.
 These include security groups, Elastic Load Balancing, EBS volumes, and AWS Identity and Access Management (IAM) roles.

 You can use Amazon ECS to schedule the placement of containers across your cluster based on your resource needs and availability requirements.
 You can also integrate your own scheduler or third-party schedulers to meet business or application-specific requirements.